 Our next stop was in Barcelos, one of my favorite places in Portugal.
 This town is famous for its weekly market, one of the largest in Portugal, held every Thursday in the center of town in the Campo Da Republica.

 I absolutely love open-air markets.
 They are a great window into a community.
 Aside from the ceramics and handicrafts; you can find almost anything you need to live here.
 Broken up into sections there are chickens, ducks, huge stalls filled with giant pieces of salt cod, vegetables, hardware, clothing nuts, bread, pastry, fruit, the list goes on.
 It’s a very social atmosphere.
 I just loved this place.

 Eating or staying in one is as close to feeling like royalty that many of us will ever experience.
-I had an amazing dinner there of whole grilled fish in the elegant dinning room.
-After all the good food and way too much wine we headed out to spend the evening just a short drive away at the Pousada de Vila Nova de Cerveira.
+I had an amazing dinner there of whole grilled fish in the elegant dining room.
+After all the good food and way too much wine, we headed out to spend the evening just a short drive away at the Pousada de Vila Nova de Cerveira.